buhrmi/inertiax/packages/svelte/readme.md

 ### Scroll regions

 When a frame navigates, the closest ancestor `[scroll-region]` element is scrolled to top.
 On back/forward, its position is restored.
 Outer scroll regions and document scroll are left alone.

+If a nested frame triggers an Inertia location/version conflict response (`409` with `X-Inertia-Location`), Inertia X reloads the current top-level page instead of navigating the browser to the frame URL.